DrPanigrahi/RoboND-DeepLearning-Project/RoboND_DeepLearning_Project_Writeup.md

 - I would really like to use this FCN to train real-world images.
 I might try it out at a later time.

 ### Notes to Udacity Curriculum Developers
-- When I took the course, I had an impression that I will be learning state of the art techniques!
-However, the deeplearning methods covered in the course material seems completely outdated.
-Am I supposed to celebrate for getting an accuracy score of 40%?
-This 40% is not only completely useless in the simulation scenario but also getting the score of 40% will be absolutely impossible to acchive in the real world scnario with varying lighting and weather conditions.
-The 40% accuracy would have been state of the art a decade ago, not in the year 2018!
-The goal of the project should have been to achieve at least 80% accuracy.
-It is disappointing that Udacity abruptly ended the course without providing methods to improve the accuracy upto atleast 80%-90%.
-I would suggest that Udacity include addidtional deep learning techniques (for example GAN) to bring the accuracy scores above 80% in real-world conditions.
+- It is disappointing that Udacity abruptly ended the course without providing methods to improve the accuracy upto atleast 80%-90%.
+I would suggest that Udacity include addidtional deep learning techniques to bring the accuracy scores above 80% in real-world conditions.
 - It would be great if Udacity provided some real-world images for training and testing.
 I would suggest this as a proposed add-on/enhancement to this course/project for future students.